 Question: We think our yard has a lawn fungus and not sure exactly what we should do.

 Answer: Angie, lawn fungus identification, and treatment can be a confusing and often the homeowner gets carried away looking for treatment and cure for what they “think” is a lawn fungus.
+It may not be a fungus but caused by lawn grubs or chinch bugs.

 I remember years ago reading a quote by plant disease expert Dr. Cynthia Westcott.
 She said,